Belknap Hot Springs Resort Near McKenzie Bridge, OR

 Fee: Yes – Check current rates and/or make reservations

 Water Clarity: Clear

-Area Features: McKenzie River, near Terwilliger Hot Springs
+Area Features: McKenzie River, very close to McKenzie Hot Springs Cottage, near Terwilliger Hot Springs

 Closest Food/Gas: McKenzie River Bridge